-My love for snacking muffins unfolds further…what new flavor shall I make?
+In these stressful times chocolate can be a real help.
 Turning to my trusty basic muffin recipe I went for a sweet treat; chocolate chip muffins.
 They are a riff on my blueberry muffin recipe.
-If you are wondering why I am posting yet another muffin recipe: homemade muffins are lots cheaper than commercially made GF muffins plus they taste so fresh and oh so tasty.
+If you are wondering why I am posting another muffin recipe: homemade muffins are lots cheaper than commercially made GF muffins plus they taste so fresh and oh so delicious.
 I walk right by all those pricey gf snack bars and cookies; knowing that in my freezer is a zip-lock bag full of luscious muffins that defrost to taste as though I made them that morning.

 This batch of muffins was delightful: delicate texture yet with a great crunch and the lightly chocolate flavor from the mini chips.
 I cut back on the chips a bit so they are not too heavy or too chocolaty.
 The walnuts also contribute to the crunch and add a subtle nutty taste.
 I added a bit of cinnamon which pulls it all together.